bagaking/iconmarker/README.md

 The script writes generated files under each example's `output/` directory and returns a non-zero exit code if any example fails, so it is suitable for local smoke testing and CI.

+The two preview images in `output/` are intentionally checked in for README display.
+Per-example generated output files are artifacts and can be recreated with the commands above.

 ## API Notes